Reviewed by: MyTaxRebate Team on 5 Mar 2026 | Authority: s.469 TCA 1997

 Can diabetics claim tax relief on food in Ireland?

 Yes.
-Qualifying specialist diabetic food products can be claimed at 20% income tax relief with a GP confirmation letter and receipts for the specific products.
+Qualifying specialist diabetic food products can be claimed at 20% income tax relief under s.469 TCA 1997.
+A GP or specialist confirmation letter confirming the diabetes diagnosis and a medical requirement for a specialist diet must be retained, together with itemised receipts for the specifically formulated diabetic products purchased.
+The relief applies to the total annual spend on qualifying products.

 What documentation is required?